 Talking about careers at an early age

-It’s good to speak to children about engineering careers at an early age.
-It is then that they begin setting their ultimate goals and working to achieve them.
+It’s good to speak to children about structural engineering at school, an early age.
+It is then that they begin setting their ultimate career goals and working to achieve them.

 Visits from engineers are a great opportunity to inspire them about how engineering can help change the world and make a difference – how it promotes analytical thinking, creativity and a positive impact on the environment – all while designing things that matter.